priyankark/CodeAir/README.md

 1. Connect to the CodeAir server from your device
 2. Send any file through the WebSocket connection
 3. The file will appear in your VS Code workspace under the "CodeAir" folder
-4. For images, CodeAir supports @2x and @3x suffixes for different screen densities

 ### Using AI Chat

 1. In the CodeAir interface, find the "Chat with AI" section
-2. Type your question or request
+2. Type your question or request related to the recently sent files.
 3. Click "Send" or press Enter
 4. View the AI's response in the interface